High Court of Tanzania

 2 February 1973

-Conviction for theft by servant quashed where prosecution failed to prove misappropriation beyond reasonable doubt; loan defence accepted.
+Conviction for stealing by servant quashed where evidence and exhibit failed to disprove a plausible loan explanation.

 2 February 1973